-The Portuguese Way or Caminho Portugués #caminhoportugues is a fantastic route for pilgrims looking for a less travelled and more rural experience on the Camino de Santiago.
-This Camino route is the second most popular among pilgrims, after the famous and increasingly busier French Way.
+The Camino Portugues or Caminho Portugués, is a fantastic route for pilgrims looking for a less travelled and more rural experience on the Camino de Santiago.
+This Camino route is the second most popular among pilgrims, after the famous Camino Frances.

 The full Camino Portugués is a month-long journey, starting in Lisbon, Portugal’s dazzling capital and home of several UNESCO sites.
 Terraced fields, lush forests, vineyards and peaceful sleepy villages await on the Portuguese Camino.